shahbaz-ahmad/shahbaz-ahmad.github.io/_posts/2020-10-02-azure-application-proxy.md

 - Enter the on-premises domainname\username and password who has permissions to access this web application.
 - The on-premises domain controller will authenticate & authorize the user to access the web application.
     ![](/images/aadap/aadap_test_webapp2.png)

+    *The above example is easy to setup using just passthrough authentication.
+In coming weeks, I'll talk about configuring SSO as well as Conditional Access policies for on-premises web application which sometimes can be tricky to workout.*